collective/collective.developermanual/source/index.rst

 Table of Content
 ================

-Creating Plone add-ons and fuctionality
+Creating Plone add-ons and functionality
 -------------------------------------------

 .. toctree::